 When a horse is emotionally let down, pain free, and focused on the task, then a person can accomplish beautiful movement and connection with minimal equipment.
 When he feels better, he behaves better.
 I have no use for mechanical aides to get a mechanical robot to perform in a submissive manner.
 For me it is not what the horse does, but how he is feeling while he is doing it.
 It is a way of life.
 Whether we are doing nothing in the pasture together, trotting a half pass across the arena, or working a cow, I am always aware of my horse.
 And I am always looking for softness and a willing partner.

 Part of training and rehabilitating horses is making sure everything is correct, from hoof balance, to saddle fit.
-I spent 15 years fitting saddles to horses, and working alongside other saddlers.
+I spent 20 years fitting saddles to horses, and working alongside other master saddlers and saddle makers.
 I worked with western, english, and every saddle in between.
 I don’t find many companies out there who care much about saddle fit, unfortunately.
 But the few that I have found, are doing excellent and cutting edge work.
 And most importantly, the companies have integrity.
 I have been to hundreds of barns to do craniosacral on horses, and with that I usually am checking the tack.
 So I have seen A LOT of saddles!
 Towards the end of 2013, I decided to become an authorized fitter and rep for Custom Saddlery brand dressage saddles.
 I am very excited to offer these saddles as I am seeing horse’s backs improve in a matter of 2 weeks after going in them.
 The seats also make a huge improvement in the rider’s position as well.
 Which is also part of saddle fit.
+If the rider can not find their neutral pelvis because they are fighting against the saddle, the communication to the horse gets blurry.

 MY LIFE (in short) UP TO NOW

 Horses have been a part of my life for the majority of my life.
-I founded Stewart Ranch over 15 years ago where I focused on creating a holistic environment, and incorporating educational seminars and clinics.
+I founded Stewart Ranch in the late 90's where I focused on creating a holistic environment, and incorporating educational seminars and clinics.
 I found myself with a ranch that had huge potential, so I spent the first year renovating it and creating a home for me and a peaceful environment for horses.

 I started getting interest from other clients and friends throughout CA after hearing about this work I was doing and the wonderful results.
-So, about a year after my first craniosacral course, I branched out and began working on horses outside of my ranch.
+So, about a year after taking all levels offered in equine craniosacral, I branched out and began working on horses outside of my ranch.
 I still felt like I had barely scratched the surface of this therapy, but the feed back from clients was remarkable to me, and honestly that feed back is what kept me motivated to offer this service as well as lessons and training.
 About a year later, I decided to relocate to Texas, and I immediately met Ryan Hallford.
 He not only had a clinical practice, but also was developing his own school.
 He let me take his level 1 class and I even brought some of my horse bones for us to look at.
+I was able to continue my education taking up to advance levels of biodynamic craniosacral.
 His courses have been life changing for me in my equine craniosacral practice.
 I am able to practice with more precision, get deeper changes, and have a clear understanding of what is happening during a session with a horse that I was not understanding during that first year.
-I have steadily built a strong client base in TX all through word of mouth.
-I also return to CA every few months to continue to work on clients out there, and have picked up some new locations in CA. I am also still training horses, and teaching lessons.
-But I feel like I am doing a much more thorough job at discerning when a horse is just not understanding or if he is physically unable.
-With my background in horse behavior and my dedication to craniosacral therapy, I feel that I bring into each session a unique quality to help each horse individually, and teach their owners how to support them as well.
+Completing over 450 hours of training, and have worked on thousands of horses.

 Below is a list of people I worked with in either a clinic situation or hired them for their services.